Free Printable Mileage Logbook for Taxes and More

 Printable vs Digital Mileage Logbook

-Let’s take a look at some reasons why it is clearly better than a paper-based logbook:
+Let’s take a look at some reasons why an electronic mileage logbook tool is clearly better than a paper-based logbook:

 IRS-Proof Mileage Log

-If you’re using a paper-based mileage logbook, you’re going to make mistakes.
+If you’re using a paper-based mileage logbook, you’re going to make mistakes, eventually leading to an IRS audit and rejected mileage logs.
 That’s nothing personal – it’s just human nature.
 With MileageWise’s software, however, you can use our AI Wizard technology to correct those errors, provided that you have some idea of your odometer readings at various points throughout the year.

 Automatic Mileage Tracker App

 With our software’s auto-tracking features, you don’t even need to worry about recording each trip individually – you can simply use Bluetooth or plug in your phone and you’re ready to go.
-MileageWise’s mileage tracker app and its accompanying web dashboard companion also allow you to put in your trips manually if that’s what you prefer.
+MileageWise’s mileage tracker app and accompanying web dashboard companion also allow you to manually put in your trips if that’s what you prefer.
+It can also automatically create a compliant mileage log.
+The app runs in the background and your mileage logbook automatically updates logging your mileage.

 Retrospective Mileage Logs

-If you’re using paper, you might find yourself in a bind when you realize that you have lost old logs and now you need all of your documentation because you are facing an IRS audit.
+If you’re using paper, you might find yourself in a bind when you realize that you have lost old logs, or forgot to keep mileage logs and now you need all of your documentation because you are facing an IRS audit.
 The good news is, that you can reconstruct those logs as long as you can provide your odometer readings and a list of destinations you typically travel to for business purposes.

 Perhaps the ultimate reason why using MileageWise’s software is so superior is because it saves you time and therefore money.
 Any business person worth their salt understands that time is money.
 You could spend hours upon hours every month making sure that your paper-based logbook fits the needs of the IRS (and you still won’t be sure), or, you could finalize all of your logs in just 7 minutes per month – with our software.
 The choice is yours.

 For a full list of all of our software’s benefits vs our competitors, you can find a mileage tracker app comparison table.
-We strongly believe that MileageWise is the best mileage tracker app out there.
+We strongly believe that MileageWise is the best mileage tracking app for creating an auto mileage log book out there.

 Try MileageWise for free